 Our History and Our Teaching Role

 Our group began in 1969 as a small academic practice on Humboldt Parkway in Buffalo, and has evolved into a multi-site group that sees over 100,000 visits per year in Western New York.
-Our group currently runs four primary care medical offices (Sheridan, Jefferson, Amherst, and Lake Shore), a specialty Addictions Medicine office, staffs a hospital-run office (at Cleve-Hill), and follows patients in local hospitals, nursing homes, and other healthcare facilities.
+Our group currently runs three primary care medical offices (Sheridan, Amherst, and Lake Shore), a specialty Addictions Medicine office, staffs a hospital-run office (at Cleve-Hill), and follows patients in local hospitals, nursing homes, and other healthcare facilities.

 We are committed to a patient-centered team approach to the highest quality health care.
 We are committed to continuously improving our care through tracking the quality of our care, implementing new models of team approaches to care, pro-active planned care of chronic diseases, increased collaboration and communication with engaged patients, community networking, and use of new technologies as they become available.
 We are committed to excellent training of our future health care providers, including family physician residents, medical students, osteopathic students, nurses, and other health professionals.